Gorgeous Kitchen Islands With Breakfast Bars (Designer Tips)

-In the picture above, the contemporary luxury kitchen showcases beautiful hanging crystal chandeliers that allow this breakfast bar island to shine and attract attention.
+In the picture above, the contemporary luxury kitchen showcases beautiful hanging crystal chandeliers, allowing this breakfast bar island to shine and attract attention.
 Adding a sink in the island provides more space for food preparation.
-This furniture island is stylish for its classic custom-made design, as well as practical with more storage space design.
+This furniture island is stylish for its classic custom-made design, and practical with more storage space.
 White subway backsplash tile and white classic style inset panel cabinets with dark counter and stainless steel appliances give this kitchen an added elegance.

 What Is a Breakfast Bar Island